mikeal/SLEEP/specs/wire.md

 * since - seq id to start at, returns everything after that, defaults to the start
 * limit - maximum number of changes to return, defaults to unlimited XXX can a server optionally limit this to a maximum?
 * include\_data - if present and false, the wire protocol's data field isn't included
+* style - optional. the feed encoding style, either newline or array. defaults to array.
+* seq - optional. the separator to use if style=newline, defaults to `\r\n`

 ## Response